Why Does Your Child Suck Her Thumb and Should You Stop It?

 Babies are born with natural rooting and sucking reflexes, which is why some infants will put their thumb or fingers in their mouth and suck.

-Thumb-sucking also has a soothing and calming effect for babies and young children.
-It can help your little one feel secure and comforted, which is why she may pick up the thumb-sucking habit when she needs a little soothing or before bed, for example.
-So, don’t worry too much about it: It’s perfectly normal for your little one to suck her thumb.
+Thumb-sucking also has a soothing effect for babies and young children.
+It can help your little one feel secure and comforted, which is why they may pick up the thumb-sucking habit when their needs a little soothing or before bed, for example.
+So, don’t worry too much about it: It’s perfectly normal for your little one to suck their thumb.

 When Do Babies Start Sucking Their Thumb and When Do They Stop?